Entergy : Insights > Storms | MarketScreener

 Natchez, Washington

-As of this report, approximately 3577 customers are without power.
-Damage assessment continues and restoration is ongoing.
-Entergy resource workers are working in the Liberty Road area to restore power.
-Restoration estimates will be provided once assessment is completed.
+As of this report, approximately 2065 customers are without power.
+Damage assessment is 50 percent complete and restoration is ongoing.
+Entergy resource workers are working in the Liberty Road, Martin Luther King, West Stiers, McNeely, Old Washington, Highway 61 N of Courthouse and Bryan Dale areas to restore power.
+Entergy estimates all customers that can safely receive power should be restored by 10 p.m.
+Tuesday, October 13.

 Amite County